 Scope Note: This class comprises instances of E59 Primitive Value for time that should be implemented with appropriate validation, precision and references to temporal coordinate systems to express time in some context relevant to cultural and scientific documentation.

 Instantiating different instances of E61 Time Primitive relative to the same instance of E52 Time Span allows for the expression of multiple opinions/approximations of the same phenomenon.
-When representing different opinions/approximations of the E52 Time Span of some E2 Temporal Event, multiple instances of E61 Time Primitive should be instantiated relative to one E52 Time Span.
-Only one E52 Time Span should be instantiated since there is only one real phenomenal time extent of any given event.
+When representing different opinions/approximations of the E52 Time Span of some E2 Temporal Entity, multiple instances of E61 Time Primitive should be instantiated relative to one E52 Time Span.
+Only one E52 Time Span should be instantiated since there is only one real phenomenal time extent of any given temporal entity.

 The instances of E61 Time Primitive are not considered as elements of the universe of discourse that the CRM aims at defining and analysing.
 Rather, they play the role of a symbolic interface between the scope of this model and the world of mathematical and computational manipulations and the symbolic objects they define and handle.

 Therefore they must not be represented in an implementation by a universal identifier associated with a content model of different identity.
-In a concrete application, it is recommended that the primitive value system from a chosen implementation platform and/or data definition language be used to substitute for this class and its subclasses.
+In a concrete application, it is recommended that the primitive value system from a chosen implementation platform and/or data definition language be used to substitute for this class.

 P169 defines spacetime volume (spacetime volume is defined by)